MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 #### Conflict resolution

 Vespucci has a built in conflict resolution capability.
-If you want finer grain control over the resolution process you can export all your changes to a .osc file, open that with JOSM and use JOSM's conflict resolution capabilities.
+If you want finer grain control over the resolution process you can export all your changes to a .osm file, open that with JOSM and use JOSM's conflict resolution capabilities.

+#### Can't enter key with MessageEase

+When word prediction is turned on in MessageEase it causes issues entering text for keys in the "Details" tab, disabling word prediction allows it to work.